Logic Gates and Circuits

 Truth tables and Boolean expressions from circuit diagrams appear in every paper.
 4 to 6 marks.

-For each gate the format is the same: the rule in plain English, the Boolean notation accepted by examiners, and the truth table.
+For each gate the format is the same: the circuit symbol, the rule in plain English, the Boolean notation accepted by examiners, and the truth table.

 Rule: the output is 1 only when every input is 1.
 If any input is 0, the output is 0.